Explore Graduate Studies

 In addition to earning a graduate certificate upon completing the first five courses, graduates can proceed to professional certification and pursue careers including:

 In addition to innovative academics, you'll benefit from:

-well as the Post-baccalaureate Certificate (PBC) in Project Program and Portfolio Management (PPPM) would be able to maintain full-time status while receiving a degree and a certificate.
+Please note that international students must be enrolled full time (9 credits) each semester to fulfill immigration requirements.
+Students who opt to complete the M.S. as well as the graduate certificate in project program and portfolio management (PPPM) would be able to maintain full-time status while receiving a degree and a certificate.